sangwookyoo/vscode-unity-sw-pack/README.md

 - This extension provides a Unity development environment for VS Code.

 **Features**
+> All features can be turned on or off in the settings!
 - ✅ [Provides code snippets for Unity](#provides-code-snippets-for-unity)
 	- <details>
 		<summary>List of code snippets</summary>